DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/filtering-state.md

 # FilteringState Plugin Reference

-Plugin that manages the filtering state.
+A plugin that manages the filtering state.

 ## User Reference